 If you continue teaching after your 75th birthday, any service after that date is not treated as pensionable, but your retirement benefits are payable from your 75th birthday.
-A lump sum cannot be paid out at age 75 if you continue teaching after that date.

 Phased Retirement from age 55

 Want to combine your pension with more flexible working schemes?